kettil/tokki/README.md

   These tests have no dependencies outside the tested file (exception: class inheritance).
 All dependencies are mocked.

-  A test coverage of 100% should be achieved.

 - **Integration Tests**

   These tests have no dependencies outside the project.
 All dependencies in the package.json file are mocked.
   Small libraries, e.g. lodash or luxon, don't need to be mocked.

-  A test coverage between 50% and 75% should be achieved.

 - **Functional Tests**

   These tests are performed with all dependencies and take a long time.
 External services, e.g. MySQL, will/must be provided via docker.

   No dependency should be mocked.

-  A test coverage between 50% and 75% should be achieved.

 **The following commands are available:**